wsijp/functionfaker/README.md

     return x + y
 ```

-Then set RECORD mode by setting the environment variable:
+This will not affect the function `add` until you set an environment variable to `RECORD`:

 ```
 # enter record mode, to record function responses.